Naereen/web-sphinx/pokemon.en.rst

 As the web page explains, the goal of the project is the following:

-   "Let's play all the Pokémon games together, via GitHub, to keep us busy (and learn git and GitHub) during the Covid pandemic in 2020"
+   "Let's play all the Pokémon games together, via GitHub, to keep us busy (and learn git and GitHub) during the Covid pandemic in 2020".

+Well, we just played Pokémon Yellow, as explained `on this page <https://pokemon-via-github-contre-covid-2020-fr.github.io/Version-Jaune/>`_, but it was fun.

 --------------------------------------------------------------------------------